MarcioRamos90/Flutter-Material-Design-Tutorial/README.md

 # MDC-100 Series of Codelabs

-## Learning the basic use of Material Design on FLutter app
+## Learning the basic use of Material Design in Flutter app

-I am following the MCD-100 series to learn how to use Material design on Flutter.
+I am following the MCD-100 series to learn how to use Material design in Flutter.
 This repositorie will work how notes for future reference.

 The menu